Brand positioning with employee generated content

 What is employee-generated content (EGC)?

-If your content isn’t generating the reach or engagement you desire, EGC can help you fill in the gaps.
-At its core, EGC is content created by a brand’s team – from executives to employees – and can include blogs, testimonials, videos, images, audio, and more.
-But what makes EGC special is that it is a form of authentic influencer marketing where employees promote, advocate, or share content about their organization without expectation.
+If your content isn’t generating the reach or engagement you want, EGC can help you fill in the gaps.
+At its core, EGC is content created by a brand’s team.
+This includes everyone from executives to employees.
+It can include blogs, testimonials, videos, images, audio, and more.

 “It goes beyond employee advocacy, which involves asking your employees to share company blog posts on their personal social media channels,” says Michael Fulwiler of BrandStreet.
 “It’s about empowering your employees to build their personal brands on social media by sharing their thoughts, opinions, and learnings.”